cjrams/clang-tools-demo/clang-format/README.md

 # Clang-Format sample

-Run the script `clang-format -style=llvm -i reverse.cpp` and see how reverse.cpp is coverted into reserve.llvm.cpp, also experiemnt with other formats like google, to see the diferences.
+Run the script `clang-format -style=llvm -i reverse.cpp` and see how reverse.cpp is converted into reserve.llvm.cpp, also experiment with other formats like google, to see the differences.

-Run the second sample `clang-format -style=file -i configurator.cpp` to experiemtn with simple `.clang-file` configuration.
+Run the second sample `clang-format -style=file -i configurator.cpp` to experiment with simple `.clang-file` configuration.

-Files with actual results are also in the repo, as samples.
+Files with actual results are also in the repository, as samples.
 Also original version copy.

 Original files for samples: